Questar 3.5 Review

 Mercury and Venus

-The accurate optics and freedom from chromatic aberration make the Questars an excellent way to view the inner planets.
+The quality optics and freedom from chromatic aberration make the Questars an excellent way to view the inner planets.
 Venus shows a crisp phase with no smearing or bloating (apart from atmospheric).

 We used the Questars to travel to a remote site for viewing Mercury.
 The nearest planet to the Sun is small and difficult at the best of times, but the accurate tracking (Mercury is best viewed in partial daylight, but then disappears to the naked eye, so tracking is vital) and high-power capabilities of the Questars made the most of it.